Optimal Volume-Sensitive Bounds for Polytope Approximation: Preliminaries

-Given a nonzero vector $v \in \RE^d$, we define its ``polar'' $v^*$ to be the hyperplane that is orthogonal to $v$ and at distance $1/\|v\|$ from the origin, on the same side of the origin as $v$.
+Given a nonzero vector $v \in \RE^d$, we define its ``polar'' $\stdpolar{v}$ to be the hyperplane that is orthogonal to $v$ and at distance $1/\|v\|$ from the origin, on the same side of the origin as $v$.
 The polar of a hyperplane is defined as the inverse of this mapping.
-We may equivalently define $K^*$ as the intersection of the closed halfspaces that contain the origin, bounded by the hyperplanes $v^*$, for all $v \in K$.
+We may equivalently define $\stdpolar{K}$ as the intersection of the closed halfspaces that contain the origin, bounded by the hyperplanes $\stdpolar{v}$, for all $v \in K$.

-Given a convex body $K \subseteq \RE^d$ and $x \in \interior(K)$, there are many ways to characterize the property that $x$ is ``central'' within $K$~\cite{Gru63, Tot15}.
-For our purposes, we will make it precise using the concept of Mahler volume.
-Define $K$'s \emph{Mahler volume}, denoted $\mu(K)$, to be the product $\vol(K) \cdot \vol(K^*)$.
-The Mahler volume is well studied (see, e.g.~\cite{San49,MeP90,Sch93}).
-It is invariant under linear transformations, and it depends on the location of the origin within $K$.
-We say that $K$ is \emph{well-centered} with respect to a point $x \in \interior(K)$ if the Mahler volume $\mu(K-x)$ is at most $O(1)$.
-When $x$ is not specified, it is understood to be the origin.
-We have the following lemma~\cite{AFM23,MiP00}.
+Given a convex body $K$ that contains the origin in its interior, define its \emph{Mahler volume} to be $\vol(K) \cdot \vol(\stdpolar{K})$.
+The Mahler volume has been well studied (see, e.g.~\cite{San49,MeP90,Sch93}).
+It is invariant under linear transformations but depends on the location of the origin.
+The famous Blaschke–Santal\'{o} inequality states that if the centroid of $K$ coincides with the origin, then its Mahler volume is bounded above by some constant depending only on the dimension (see, e.g., \cite{BoM87,Kup08,Naz12}).
+Throughout the paper, we fix a suitably large constant $c_0$ (depending on the dimension), and we say that $K$ is \emph{well-centered} if its Mahler volume is at most $c_0$.
+By known results, we have the following.